mpmcauley/Boozie/README.md

 ```

 #### Loop & Conditional Statements
   - Boozie supports two types of control-flow loop statements: `for`, with a similar "for-each" syntax to Python (no messy loop arithmetic rooted in C!), and `while`.
 Conditional control-flow statements are of the typical form 'if-then,' followed by any number of optional `else if` clauses and only one optional `else`.
-No need to worry about matching (and potentially missing) parens, because there aren't any!
+No need to worry about matching (and potentially forgetting) parens, because there aren't any!

 ##### For
 ```